 Income Taxes: Competitive But Not Zero

-Delaware levies a graduated income tax ranging from 2.2% (on income above $2,000) to 6.6% (on income above $60,000).
-This is not dramatic by Northeast standards — it’s lower than Maryland’s top rate of 5.75% plus local income taxes, and significantly lower than New York’s top rates — but it’s a meaningful tax burden at professional income levels.
-A household earning $150,000 can expect a Delaware state income tax bill of approximately $8,000–$9,000 annually.
+Delaware applies a graduated income tax that climbs from 2.2 percent on income above $2,000 to 6.6 percent on income above $60,000.
+By Northeast standards that is restrained — below New York’s top rates and roughly in line with Maryland once you add Maryland’s local income taxes — but it remains a real burden at professional income levels.
+A household earning $150,000 can expect a Delaware state income tax bill in the neighborhood of $8,000 to $9,000 a year.

 Housing: Mid-Atlantic Value